JohannRosenberg/debugging-electron/README.md

 Follow these steps to hit a breakpoint in main.js.
 In VSCode:

-1. Press cmd-o to bring up the folder selectiong dialog and select the root folder of the project to debug.
+1. Press cmd-o to bring up the folder selection dialog and select the root folder of the project to debug.

 2. Open up main.js and set a breakpoint on the first line of code in the initialize function.
 You set a breakpoint by moving your cursor to the left of the line number and clicking.
 A red dot will appear for your breakpoint.